-- 15.1 Aileron structural inspection. - Visually inspect the whole aileron's skin for damages, deformation, delamination or fine cracks (observe the section 11.1). - Inspect the root ribs for composite structure damages.
-Special care should be taken checking the aileron connecting rib. - Check the gluing joints (especially the leading and trailing edges). - Inspect the hinges for wear, excessive free play, deformation and cracks (observe the section 12.3). - 15.2 Check the aileron weight and balancing (the scheme and limits are specified in the Maintenance Manual section 7.4).
+- Inspect the root ribs for composite structure damages.
+Special care should be taken checking the aileron connecting rib. - Check the gluing joints (especially the leading and trailing edges). - Inspect the hinges for wear, excessive free play, deformation and cracks (observe the section 12.3). - 14.2 Check the aileron weight and balancing (the scheme and limits are specified in the Maintenance Manual section 7.4).
 This check is necessary if any repair or repainting has been accomplished.